kiran-sumant/ObsidianKM/Academic/Literature Notes/FUT10 and FUT11 are novel protein O-fucosyltransferases that modify protein EMI domains.md

 > [!quote] "interestingly" quotes
-> "... second fucose was found in close proximity to the primary fucose site in 3D space, and many other EMI domains also possess a threonine at this equivalent site"
+> - "... second fucose was found in close proximity to the primary fucose site in 3D space, and many other EMI domains also possess a threonine at this equivalent site"
+> - "It would be intriguing to understand the spatial orientation of these two fucose residues and the catalytic mechanisms involved in their addition to EMI"

+It is ==hypothesised== that **EMI structure compacting** is brought about by the **fucose site modifications**, located in the ==middle== of two ==separate, *antiparallel*== $\beta$-strands. the modifications may draw the beta-strands closer together.
+> [!quote]
+>

 ## Related Links